Arab Forum on Asset Recovery

 Technical Assistance by StAR

-The Stolen Asset Recovery Initiative (StAR) - a joint program of The World Bank and the United Nations Office on Drugs and Crime – is a key partner in the Asset Recovery Action Plan and provides support to the Arab Forum initiative.
-StAR has been actively engaged in assisting Arab countries in transition, including Egypt, Libya and Tunisia, in seeking the return of assets from several foreign jurisdictions, including G8 members.
-StAR has assisted these countries with developing strategies, improving interagency coordination, engaging in international cooperation and in facilitating their efforts to recover stolen assets.
-StAR is in dialogue with other countries in the Region regarding similar assistance.
+The Stolen Asset Recovery Initiative (StAR) - a joint program of The World Bank and the United Nations Office on Drugs and Crime – is a key partner in the Asset Recovery Action Plan and provides support to the Arab Forum.
+StAR has also been actively engaged in assisting Arab countries in transition, assisting in developing strategies, improving interagency coordination, engaging in international cooperation and in facilitating their efforts to recover stolen assets.